 Dr Kelsi Semeschuk

-Dr Kelsi is a warm, kind, gentle and deeply compassionate Psychologist.
+Dr Kelsi is a warm, kind, and deeply compassionate Psychologist.
 Her empathetic nature and ability to listen deeply allow her to establish a strong rapport with her clients, creating a safe space for them to explore their deepest emotions and concerns.
 Kelsi is dedicated to an approach that is tailored to each individual that walks through her door – one that is focussed on genuine care, gentleness, attunement, the belief that people are the experts in their own lives, and the importance of relational presence.

 Therapy with Dr Kelsi

-Kelsi is a kind and very empathetic psychologist who prefers to engage with her clients in a warm, collaborative and respectful manner, helping them to clarify, deconstruct, and understand the shape of the difficulties they’re facing, while also noticing the quieter acts of resilience, resistance and response to problems in their lives - which can so often be overshadowed in the wake of hardship.
+Kelsi is a kind and very empathetic psychologist who engages with her clients in a warm, collaborative and thoughtful manner, helping them to clarify, deconstruct, and understand the shape of the difficulties they’re facing, while also noticing the quieter acts of resilience, resistance and response to problems in their lives - which can so often be overshadowed in the wake of hardship.
 Her therapeutic approach has been shaped most profoundly by Narrative Therapy, as well as trauma-informed, Systems Theory, Schema Therapy, Mindfulness Based therapies, Acceptance and Commitment Therapy (ACT) and other evidence based approaches which lean on a holistic and compassionate way of seeing clients.

 Integral to her approach is the strong belief that every person holds within themself the capacity to heal and to overcome.
 Kelsi supports every person she works with to regain a sense of dignity, respect, and agency.
 She acts with genuine care and gentleness as she guides her clients back to wellness in a thoughtful, client-centred way.